joshuadanpeterson/weather-app/README.md

 - **Optional Features:**
   - **Site Introduction:** Upon the first launch of the site, users are greeted with the site's name, logo, and engaging animations, providing an enjoyable user experience.
-  - **Moon Phases API:** The app leverages the OpenWeather API to incorporate accurate moon phase information, adding an extra layer of detail for enthusiasts.

 ## Getting Started